Tito Perdue: Critical reception

 Thomas Fleming calls the Pefley sequence "some of the best satire on contemporary America"; and Kirkus Reviews notes the "marvelous black comedy" in Lee.
 Antoine Wilson of the Los Angeles Times finds "tone-deaf caricature" in some satirical passages of Fields of Asphodel, but praises its "utterly charming and brilliantly comic" denouement.

 Scholarly reception

 Lee is discussed in Bill Kauffman's analysis of secessionist literary fiction in Bye Bye, Miss American Empire (2010).
 In Imagining Alternative Worlds (2025), Bernhard Forchtner and Christoffer Kølvraa discuss Perdue's fiction as exemplary of the "nostalgic imaginary."
+Enrico Schlickeisen (2023) and Sof Sabbioni (2025) have discussed Perdue in the context of "far-right" politics.

 His academic writing (as Albert Perdue) continues to be cited.

 Recognition

 On March 7, 2015, Perdue received the first H. P. Lovecraft Prize for Literature.
 The trophy was a porcelain bust of Lovecraft by Charles Krafft.

-Political opinions

-Perdue is a member of the League of the South.